-GBI is well positioned for the full phase-in implementation of CRR, thanks to the key features of its business model; low leverage, a high quality capital base, and sound liquidity management.
-The impact of the changes in the definition of capital, as well as the minimum capital requirements, is limited for GBI since the Bank has a high common equity component and no hybrid capital products.
+GBI was well positioned for the full phase-in implementation of the CRR, thanks to the key features of its business model: low leverage, a high quality capital base, and sound liquidity management.
+The impact of the changes in the definition of capital, as well as the minimum capital requirements, on GBI is limited since the Bank has a high common equity component and no hybrid capital products.